njallskarp/simply-env/README.md

 The `read` function takes in the config and returns a dictionary object which maps the enviroinment variables to their values.
 If a required environment variable is missing, then your node process will terminate with an error code.

 The `read` function logs out all your environment variables in a table along with their values.
-If an environment variable is set as `isSecret` it masks the value.
+If an environment variable is set as `isSecret` it masks the valgiue.

 ```shell
 ┌─────────┬───────────────────────┬────────────────────────────┬───────────────────────────────────────────────────────────┐